enpage/enpage/packages/template-example/README.md

 ## Assets management (images, css)

-- Images should be placed in the `public/assets` folder and prefixed with `/assets/` in the HTML file.
+- Images should be placed in the `assets/` folder and referenced with `./assets/` in the HTML file.
 - CSS files may be placed anywhere neer your index.html file and linked in the HTML file using relative paths.
 - Tailwind is included by default with some usefull plugins (forms, typography, scrollbars, animate, transform3d).
 You can customize the default tailwind theme in the `tailwind.config.js` file if needed.
 - PostCSS is included by default with some plugins (autoprefixer, tailwindcss, cssnano).
 You can customize the PostCSS configuration in the `postcss.config.js` file if needed.